cisagov/decider/docs/user_guide_3_0_0/user-guide.md

 ## Question Tree (Home) + Navbar

+The **Question Tree** allows you to locate which Technique occurred by answering questions that narrow from Tactic to Technique, and optionally, SubTechnique.
+The **Navbar** allows you to quickly access key parts of the app: the start of the question tree, the full search page, the CTI shopping cart, and app documentation.

 ![Screenshot of Question Tree on Matrix to Tactics Page (Home).
 Read the Usage section just below this for a long description](imgs/app/question-tree-home.png)\

 ### Usage {.unlisted}